-If you are unable to attend one of the testing sessions, you will be required to take the examination at one of the approved Prometric testing centers at the cost of approximately $85.
-For information on testing at a Prometric center or if you have questions, contact Beth Melstad at 605-658-5600.
+If you are unable to attend one of the testing sessions, you can use our online proctoring service Examity for an additional charge.
+For information on Examity or if you have questions, contact Beth Melstad at 605-658-5600.

 If you are a prospective student with a disability and need accommodations during the entrance testing, please contact the director of Disability Services at least seven days before the testing date at: